-Bar Harbor, Maine – The Jackson Laboratory (JAX) has received a philanthropic gift of $1.5 million from Weslie Janeway, a longtime member and current vice chair of the institution’s board of trustees, to support the creation of the Janeway Distinguished Chair.
+Bar Harbor, Maine – The Jackson Laboratory (JAX) has received a generous philanthropic gift from Weslie Janeway, a longtime member and current vice chair of the institution’s board of trustees, to support the creation of the Janeway Distinguished Chair.

 Janeway’s gift ensures ongoing support for the research of the faculty member holding the chair.
 Previously Janeway had established the Pyewacket Fund to provide support for postdoctoral fellows working in the labs of early-career faculty.
 “With the establishment of an endowed chair,” says JAX President and CEO Edison Liu, M.D., “Weslie Janeway has underscored the critical role philanthropy plays in supporting our scientists at every stage of their careers: from creating opportunities for postdoctoral training, to providing funds for faculty who are just getting established as principal investigators, to supporting and recognizing the work of established and world-renowned researchers.”

 Liu recently announced the appointment of Professor Robert E. Braun, Ph.D., to the Janeway Distinguished Chair.
 Braun is one of the nation’s leading reproductive biologists, studying germline stem cells and how they develop into eggs and sperm.
 His lab explores how germline stem cells balance self-renewal with differentiation, and how imbalances between the two can lead to problems ranging from tumor development to sterility.
 Accepting the Janeway Distinguished Chair position will enable Braun to expand his research program.

 Braun first came to The Jackson Laboratory in 2001 for a year as a visiting investigator while on the faculty of the University of Washington.
 In 2007 he joined the JAX faculty as professor, associate director and chair of research.